ideaconsult/h5pyd/docs/high/group.rst

     .. method:: items()

-        Get ``(name, value)`` pairs for object directly attached to this group.
+        Get ``(name, object)`` pairs for objects linked to this group.
         Values for broken soft or external links show up as None.

         :return: a set-like object.

     .. method:: get(name, default=None, getclass=False, getlink=False)

-        Retrieve an item, or information about an item.  `name` and `default` work like the standard Python ``dict.get``.
+        Retrieve an object, or information about an object.  `name` and `default` work like the standard Python ``dict.get()``.

         :param name: Name of the object to retrieve.
 May be a relative or absolute path.
         :param default: If the object isn't found, return this instead.
         :param getclass: If True, return the class of object instead;
                          :class:`Group` or :class:`Dataset`.
         :param getlink: If true, return the type of link via a :class:`HardLink`, :class:`SoftLink` or :class:`ExternalLink` instance.
-                        If ``getclass`` is also True, returns the corresponding Link class without instantiating it.
+                        Return "default" if nothing with that name exists.

     .. method:: visit(callable)

-        Recursively visit all objects in this group and subgroups.
+        Recursively visit all objects in this group and its subgroups.
 You supply a callable with the signature::

             callable(name) -> None or return value

         `name` will be the name of the object relative to the current group.
-        Return None to continue visiting until all objects are exhausted.
+        Return ``None`` to continue visiting until all objects are exhausted.
         Returning anything else will immediately stop visiting and return that value from ``visit``::